-A new Central and Gippsland Region has been proposed combining the existing Central Region and Gippsland Region SWS boundaries with modifications to the western and north-western boundaries.
-These changes to the region boundary reflect the increasing connectivity of the Melbourne water system (and the Grid) and areas of significant population growth.
+The Central and Gippsland Region has been established combining the existing Central Region and Gippsland Region SWS boundaries with modifications to the western and north-western boundaries.
+These changes to the region boundary reflect the increasing connectivity of the Melbourne water system (the Grid) and areas of significant population growth.

 Information on the process and how you can be involved

-In 2021, a final Central and Gippsland Region SWS will be released, including the strategic direction of the strategy, and a stand-alone implementation plan.
+A final Central and Gippsland Region SWS will be released, including the strategic direction and a stand-alone adaptive implementation plan.

 A key consideration informing the development of this strategy is that it remains flexible and adaptable to changing circumstances, such as climate change, population growth and water availability.

 We will provide you with regular updates on the progress and development of the Central and Gippsland Regional SWS as more information becomes available.

 Please subscribe to the e-newsletter if you want to receive updates on the project.